t-troebst/Deep-Wallwars/README.md

 ## Pre-Trained Models

-There are some pre-trained models for testing in the `checkpoints` folder.
+There are some pre-trained models for testing in the `assets/models` folder.
 The naming convention is `{columns}x{rows}_{games used for training}.{extension}`.
 Each model comes in three formats:

 * `.pt` which can be loaded by PyTorch.